Teddy Tahu Rhodes French kisses Lisa McCune in Rodgers and Hammerstein’s classic musical

 “I'm loving working with Teddy,” she adds.
 “It's fascinating.
 There's a collision of people from so many different places on Earth for this show, and different backgrounds and different musical histories, and it works so well, because that's exactly what this island was during the war: this collection of very different people.”

-More: South Pacific plays Sydney Opera House 11 Aug-9 Sep.
+South Pacific, Sydney Opera House, 11 Aug-9 Sep.